ControlConnection/MAX31855/README.md

 Versions
 --------

+###v1.0.0.beta2

+* Updated example with new Arduino 1.0 file extension
+* Added the blinking LED to the Examples
+* Added a temperature unit to the readMAX31855() function
+* Debugged both examples using MAX31855 Arduino shields on a Uno R3

 ###v1.0.0.beta1

 * Some math errors fixed that rounded numbers where they should not have been.
 This caused issues when temperatures were displaying wrong.